Introduction: Are Passwords Becoming Obsolete?

 - Windows Hello (your fingerprint, facial recognition, or a secure PIN)

-So, if your PC supports Windows Hello, you can log in to websites like Google using a passkey instead of typing your password.
+If your PC supports Windows Hello, you can log in to websites like Google or Microsoft using a passkey instead of typing your password.

-This makes login faster, safer, and way more convenient.
+This makes login faster, safer, and much more convenient.

 Why Should You Use a Passkey?